athomasoriginal/clojurescript-30/README.md

 This is Wes Bos's [JavaScript 30](https://javascript30.com/) challenge written in [ClojureScript](https://clojurescript.org/).

-My original goal with learning Clojure was to learn functional programming.
+I started learning Clojure to improve my functional programming skills and expose myself to a different way of thinking.
 The idea was that I would learn Clojure, a functional language, and then apply these skills to JavaScript.
 This repo represents those efforts.

 This repo contains each of the JS30 exercises written in ClojureScript and write-ups on lessons learned.
 In this spirit, I hope others find this repo and can use it on their own journey towards learning Clojure.